fellesverkstedet/Bark-beetle-parametric-toolpaths/README.md

 # General Workflow

-* Open Bark Beetle example file and Rhino example file.
+* Open Bark Beetle grasshopper file (.gh) and Rhino example file (.3dm) from [Stable release](https://github.com/fellesverkstedet/Bark-beetle-parametric-toolpaths/tree/master/Stable%20release.)
 * Draw or import your 2D or 3D geometry.
 * Place the geometry in the layer that describes the action you want to perform, such as Drill or Pocket etc.
 * Specify material type, milling bit and and the depth of milling for each process.